Chapters

 In the example below, employee Ali Bali has been working for the company for less than 12 months.
 His accrued leave is not taken into consideration for his final pay.
 He will be paid 8% of his gross earnings minus any leave he has taken in advance.
 As he has not taken any leave, his final pay is 8% of his gross earnings of $5,807.69 which equals $464.62.

-You can view the breakdown of your employee's termination pay calculations when you click on the i next to the term pay figure under Employee details > Leave balances
+You can view the breakdown of your employee's termination pay calculations when you click on the i next to the term pay figure under the relevant employee's Leave screen (People > Click the arrow next to the relevant employee > Leave).

 Leave balances summary